Columbia River Inter-Tribal Fish Commission: History

-CRITFC has been very involved in restoring salmon habitat over the past 40 years, and it's just getting started.
-Plans for future involve making sure that the federal government have reduced funding for anything that may set back CRITFC for their hard efforts of protecting, and helping the growth and return of salmon.
-There is an issue of contamination in the Columbia River Basin that the commission plans to find a way to exterminate the toxic chemicals that are in the river.
+CRITFC has been very involved in restoring salmon habitat over the past 40 years and plan to continue into the future.
+Plans for future involve making sure that the federal government reduces funding for anything that may set back CRITFC's efforts, and helping the growth and return of salmon.
+They are also working on an issue of contamination in the Columbia River Basin; they hope to find a way to eliminate the toxic chemicals that are currently polluting the river.

-Fish Market
+Fish market

 In order to assist the tribal fishers to maintain their traditions and supplement their incomes, CRITFC promoted “direct-to-public” sales at fishing sites, that were built by the U.S. Army Corps of Engineers, in the Columbia River.
 CRITFC is currently encourages fishers to participate through a fisher marketing project of the Chef's Collaborative called Fish-Chef Connection.
 CRITFC and Ecotrust is working with Food Innovation Center on a value-added products for tule fish, which are low-end, white-fleshed fish that usually, after market, left over.
 With the ability to create a value-added product, it is likely that fisher's income will raise after fishing season.
 According to The First Oregonians, “The Columbia River Inter-Fish Commission estimates that for every ten dollars generated by fish sales, as much as seven dollars is contributed to local economies.”

-Dioxin Discover
+Dioxin discovery

 A survey was conducted to the Environment Protection Agency (EPA) and revealed that tribal members who caught and consumed fish near the Columbia River Intern-Tribe Fish Commission may be at a higher risk of toxin disease because they consume more fish than most people in America.
-Because of these concerns, the EPA worked with CRITFC to investigate the fish consumption between 1990 and 1991 and found out that the entire Columbia River in Oregon, and the Snake River in Washington, contained toxic chemical produces.
-The reason why it was contaminated was because of industrial polluters.
-Since the big revelation, CRITFC and EPA partnered with other agencies and find existing toxins in the river while helping native tribe members who got infected by the toxins.
+Because of these concerns, the EPA worked with CRITFC to investigate the fish consumption between 1990 and 1991 and found out that the entire Columbia River in Oregon, and the Snake River in Washington, contained toxic chemical products.
+It was contaminated because of industrial polluters.
+Since this revelation, CRITFC and EPA partnered with other agencies and find existing toxins in the river while helping native tribe members who were affected by the toxins.